mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ### F. \(T-minus 2 working days\) Set Up Blog Post in Wordpress

 * Author sets up the blog post in Wordpress and asks Release Manager and Marketing to review
+* Author ensures that the blog post is mobile-friendly by testing it on smartphone and tablet platforms

 ### G. \(T-minus 0 working days\) Blog Post and Tweets Published